Lover of Language: Get to Know Kelsey Schurer, RTC Executive Book Editor

 What is your favorite aspect about working for RTC?

 Our core values!
 LOVE—everyone and everything at RTC is motivated by love.
-And within that love is a desire to learn from one another and grow and evolve; to own one’s responsibilities and to respect our teams; to embrace being vulnerable and to not fear or shy away from emotional intelligence and emotional communication; and, of course, to elevate to brilliance—to support one another brilliantly, to lovingly challenge our clients to take a leap, and to rise as a true artist and perform at our highest levels of art-making.
+And within that love is a desire to learn from one another and grow and evolve; to own one’s responsibilities and to respect our teams; to embrace being vulnerable and to not fear or shy away from emotional intelligence and emotional communication; and, of course, to elevate to brilliance—to support one another brilliantly, to lovingly challenge our clients to take a leap.
 There’s a special kind of magic at RTC in striving to treat each person and each act with attention and care and love.
 And sometimes that love looks differently based on the individual, but ultimately, we all can feel the love and its intention in everything we touch and in every word we say, and that’s unique—you can’t really find that in many workplaces.